Archive for February, 2011

 Imagine a mouthful of flowers at sunset…that‘s the experience this tea provides.
 To make this elegant brew, the young downy tea leaf shoots are rolled into pearls and covered with fresh jasmine blossoms.
 Once the delicate tea leaves have absorbed the flowers’ sweet perfume, the pearls are separated and ready to steep.

-This African red tea is Aspalathus linearis, a shrub in the Fabaceae family that is rich in anti-oxidants, trace minerals, and nutrients – with no caffeine!
+This African red tea is Aspalathus linearis, a shrub in the Fabaceae family that is a source of in anti-oxidants, trace minerals, and nutrients – with no caffeine!
 Red Rooibos is oxidized and produces a stunning garnet infusion that is lusciously smooth, with a mellow sweetness.
 I like it perfumed with vanilla beans, but it is lovely alone.
 Some people like to brew it strong and use shots of it in espresso-styled drink concoctions!
 You can also find green Rooibos that is completely unoxidized.

 I love maté!
 The dried leaves from this tropical South American shrub (Ilex paraguariensis) should be steeped in hot, but not boiling water.
 Though it is traditionally served in a gourd with a metal straw called a bombilla, I like it paired with orange peel or mint, and I sometimes make iced maté lattes with creamy coconut milk.
 Gently stimulating and nutrient rich, maté is always a marvelous treat.